 Tony is a full member of the Writer’s Guild of Great Britain, the Comic Book Legal Defense Fund and the Society of Authors.

-He currently lives in London with his wife, Tracy.
+He currently lives in Essex with his wife, Tracy.